Ducks

 The right formula for a different goal

-Meanwhile, most duck breeders are breeding for things like breed-standard traits (such as feather coloration, body proportions, etc) and high egg production (due to market demand).
+Meanwhile, due to market demand, most duck breeders are breeding for things like breed-standard traits (such as feather coloration, body proportions, etc) and high egg production.
 They’re not necessarily focused on producing the healthiest, most long-lived ducks possible.

 2. Backyard and pet duck parents are following prescriptive duck feeding regimens designed to maximize egg production, not optimize the long-term health and longevity of their ducks.

-Thus, many poultry parents like us end up with sick or dead pet ducks despite strictly following the standard feeding regimen and providing excellent care for our poultry.
+Thus, many well-intentioned poultry parents like us end up with sick or dead pet ducks despite following the standard feeding regimen and providing excellent care for our poultry.

 Our ducks enjoying a nice morning offering of organic lettuce and kale plus a sprinkling of mealworms.
 From: What to feed pet or backyard ducks to maximize their health and longevity.